What equipment / clothing do I need?

 So what sort of canoeing is this?

 We are a flat water club i.e. members normally paddle rivers without significant rapids, rocks and gradients.
 We train on the River Severn in Worcester, where there are several miles of pleasant river between Diglis and Bevere locks.
 The focus tends to be on racing, touring and recreational paddling.
 If you are interested in white water paddling you would probably be better off at a local club that specialises in this, such as Wychavon or Cheltenham Canoe Clubs.
-Having said that many of our paddlers have been white water paddlers in the past.
-You will find paddlers mainly now paddling flat water boats who have paddled the Grand Canyon, competed in slalom and white water racing (up to GB standard), taken part in surf ski racing, sea kayaking, kayak surfing and descent racing.
+Having said that many of our paddlers have been white water paddlers in the past with many being ex-international slalom athletes, whitewater paddlers and many of our members also do sea kayaking and regularly go on trips.
+Our members have also paddled the Grand Canyon, taken part in surf ski racing, kayak surfing and descent racing.
+So if you fancy having a go at any of these we are happy to point you in the right direction or give you advice.
 There is no shortage of expertise at the club!

 What’s the difference between canoeing and kayaking?

-A kayak is a relatively thin boat which is propelled by a paddle with a blade on each end like the pictures above.
+A kayak is propelled by a paddle with a blade on each end like the pictures below.
 They can be long for cruising, racing or sea kayaking, or short for white water use.
 They can be made out of hard plastic, fibreglass, carbon fibre, canvas and lots of other things.
 Most kayaks are designed for one person (K1), but you can also get doubles for two people (K2) and those for four people (K4).

 An open canoe, also known as a Canadian canoe, is (normally) a wider boat which is propelled using a short paddle with a blade at one end as shown in the photo below: